 In August 2014, the University adopted a revised Policy on Prohibited Discrimination, Harassment and Related Misconduct, Including Sexual and Gender-Based Harassment, Sexual Violence, Interpersonal Violence and Stalking (Policy).
 The University also adopted revised procedures for reports against students as the responding parties.
 The Policy and procedures were adopted at the recommendation of a large task force with representatives from across campus.

 As a next step, the University committed to reviewing employee procedures under the Policy.
 An Employee Procedure Working Group has been convened to examine the following procedures:

 - Procedures for Reports by Students Regarding the Conduct of Employees

 - Procedures for EPA Faculty and Non-Faculty Employees

 The Working Group is co-facilitated by Katie Nolan, former interim Title IX compliance coordinator, and Chris Chiron, senior director for employee and management relations in the Office of Human Resources.
 The Working Group has been asked to identify areas for improvement in the procedures with respect to clarity, efficiency, organization, and consistency with the Policy and procedures for reports against students that were adopted last year.
 As part of its efforts, the Working Group will consider the requirements of state and federal laws and regulations.
 The Working Group will also receive feedback from the community, focus groups, and national experts that will help guide its work.

 The faculty, staff, and student members of the Working Group will collaborate to develop recommendations for revised employee procedures to address reports under the Policy.
 Recommendations will be submitted to Becci Menghini, Senior Associate Vice Chancellor for Workforce Strategy, Equity, and Engagement.

-This site provides information in support of accessibility of digital content, resources, and technology.
+The Digital Accessibility Office provides information in support of the accessibility of digital content, resources, and technology.